EF-4. 9.5 miles. 45+ minutes. 40 homes. Zero dead.

 April 24, midday

-Preliminary EF-3 rating confirmed — could increase as survey continues
+Preliminary EF-3 rating issued — survey continues

 § 08 / Recovery Begins